[Coral-List] PhD Studentship: Mapping Change in New Zealand’s Oceans using Deep Sea Corals.

 We seek a student with skills in geochemistry and numerical analysis, and a background in oceanography or earth sciences.
 The student will gain experience in a range of cutting-edge geoanalytical techniques and working with global climate/ocean biogeochemical models.
 The studentship will support a stipend, fees and all research costs, including travel to Australia to train in radiocarbon analysis, and overseas conferences and workshops.

 Applicants should apply to Dan Sinclair (dan.sinclair at vuw.ac.nz), sending a cover letter that includes a statement of research experience/interests, contact details of 3 academic referees, a curriculum vitae and a copy of current academic transcript (certified transcripts will be requested of short-listed candidates).
+Candidates attending the upcoming AGU Fall Meeting will have an opportunity to meet with Dan after his session (PP23B: Tuesday 11th December 13:40) or at his poster (PP33C-1738: Wednesday 12th December).
 Review of applications will begin early January 2019, with interviews scheduled for the last week of January.
-To be guaranteed consideration, applications should be received by Monday January 14th, but applications will continue to be accepted up until the position is filled.
+To be guaranteed consideration, applications should be received by Monday January 14th.

 About the Institutions: VUW is a vibrant research-strong university ranked #1 in the country for research excellence in Geology/Earth Sciences.
 It hosts a world-class geoanalytical laboratory, and leverages its position as a Capital City university to forge strong linkages with New Zealand’s Crown Research Institutes (including NIWA).
 NIWA is New Zealand’s premier research organisation for environmental and ocean sciences and hosts cutting edge stable isotope facilities and one of the world’s largest collections of deep-sea corals.
 Wellington is the cosmopolitan capital of New Zealand and boasts a beautiful natural setting, from a picturesque waterfront, beaches, rocky coastline and bush covered hills.